RobBrowning/Jest/README.md

 NOTE: to remember in the utils file to also reference the correct puppeteer package

 i.e. const puppeteer = require('puppeteer-core') or const puppeteer = require('puppeteer')

+If you install chromium by mistake run the same npm command again but only change the install to uninstall and it will remove that package, run again to install correct version.
 ---------------------------------------------

 npm install --save-dev jest-junit